joshleaves/advent-rs/NOTES_2018.md

 ## Day 06: Chronal Coordinates

 At first, I felt like expanding each area one by one, until I realised that just calculating distances was just easier.

+# Day 07: The Sum of Its Parts

+I hate everything about time-advancing series calculations...